sachinkr91/api-rest-meetings/libs/javascript/docs/AuthenticationApi.md

 Get Authorization Code

 This is NOT a REST endpoint.
 Documenting here for consistentcy.
-This URL shoujld be used by a client application user&#39;s browser to perform authorization.
+This URL should be used by a client application user&#39;s browser to perform authorization.
 User will be redirected back to client application upon completion with state and code parameters.
+Use \&quot;bluejeans.com\&quot; as hostname.
+The code returned is only good for 30 seconds.
+You will want to call /oauth2/token with it as soon as possible.

 ### Example
 ```javascript